rahil627/my-programming-stuff/langs/programming-languages.md

     - Ruby 3 adds fibers (non-parallel) and ractors (parallel)
   - Ruby 3 adds TypeProf, "a type analysis tool, which are the “first steps” towards a “future with static type checking, without type declaration, using abstract interpretation”"
   - Ruby 3, is 3x faster (was released just before 2021)
+    - most performant libs have hand-written C in them, just as python does, so performance often isn't an issue anyway
   - "monkey patching - "If you need a Class to work slightly differently, you can monkey-patch it (this can get dangerous, but sometimes it’s super useful) — you just re-define the Class, which “opens” it, define the methods you want to add, and they are implicitly added."
   - memory hungry
   - **too slow for games, even with the compiled version (CRuby?) :(**